Learning Easily Updated General Purpose Text Representations with Adaptable Task-Specific Prefixes: Method

-\myparagraph{Problem setup.} Our goal is to learn \emph{fixed} text representations that perform well on unseen target tasks.
+Our goal is to learn \emph{fixed} text representations that perform well on unseen target tasks.
 During the training stage, we consider $M$ source tasks $T^s_1, T^s_2, ..., T^s_M$ to learn text representations.
-In the inference stage, we train a classifier for each target task $T^t_1, T^t_2, ..., T^t_N$ based on the learned \emph{fixed} text representations.
+In the inference stage, we train a \emph{lightweight} classifier for each target task $T^t_1, T^t_2, ..., T^t_N$ based on the learned \emph{fixed} text representations.
+That is, only the lightweight classifier will be trained while the text representations remain the same to reduce the computational burden during the inference time.
 Additionally, we expect the learned representations can be easily updated (e.g., add/remove/update source tasks) at a small computational cost.